mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 If per peer mode is configured, the GR mode of this particular peer will override the global mode.

-.. _bgp-GR-config-mode-cmd:

-BGP GR Config Mode Commands
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. clicmd:: bgp graceful-restart

-   This command will enable BGP graceful restart functionality for all BGP instances.

-.. clicmd:: bgp graceful-restart-disable

-   This command will disable both the functionality graceful restart and helper mode for all BGP instances

-.. clicmd:: bgp graceful-restart select-defer-time (0-3600)

-   This is command, will set deferral time to value specified.

-.. clicmd:: bgp graceful-restart rib-stale-time (1-3600)

-   This is command, will set the time for which stale routes are kept in RIB.

-.. clicmd:: bgp graceful-restart restart-time (0-4095)

-   Set the time to wait to delete stale routes before a BGP open message is received.

-   Using with Long-lived Graceful Restart capability, this is recommended setting this timer to 0 and control stale routes with ``bgp long-lived-graceful-restart stale-time``.

-   Default value is 120.

-.. clicmd:: bgp graceful-restart stalepath-time (1-4095)

-   This is command, will set the max time (in seconds) to hold onto restarting peer's stale paths.

-   It also controls Enhanced Route-Refresh timer.

-   If this command is configured and the router does not receive a Route-Refresh EoRR message, the router removes the stale routes from the BGP table after the timer expires.
-The stale path timer is started when the router receives a Route-Refresh BoRR message

-.. _bgp-GR-global-mode-cmd:

-BGP GR Global Mode Commands
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. clicmd:: bgp graceful-restart

-   This command will enable BGP graceful restart functionality at the global level.

-.. clicmd:: bgp graceful-restart-disable

-   This command will disable both the functionality graceful restart and helper mode.

 .. _bgp-GR-peer-mode-cmd:

 BGP GR Peer Mode Commands